 Provider Network Availability

 It's imperative that you check the number of providers that are within a reasonable driving distance.
 If the closest provider is an hour away, you may not want to drive that distance.
 Or, you can compare multiple companies and their provider networks, and select the one that is able to provide the closest MH or SUD provider.
 Even the cheapest available HSA plans will allow you to utilize large networks of specialists and benefit by the negotiated discounts.
 It is also important to check provider-availability each year, since it is not uncommon for doctors and specialists to change carrier affiliations.
 Urgent Care facilities are often expanded, so up-to-date information is needed.

 You may also find that a few psychologists, psychiatrists, marriage and family therapists, licensed professional counselors, and other related specialists do not accept insurance.
 Therefore, unless you pay in cash, check, debit card, or credit card, immediate service may not be available.
 This practice is an effort to reduce cost (including administrative staff salaries) and the time and labor hours often needed when attempting to recover patient reimbursement.
 However, in most areas, both "cash" and "copay" are available, so treatment will be accessible.
 Your out-of-pocket cost may be reduced as much as 20%-40%.

 The Journal Of The American Medical Association (JAMA) also recently revealed that only about 50% of practicing psychiatrists accepted individual or group health insurance coverage.
 If you need this type of treatment and you do not want to pay out-of-pocket for your services, it's critical to find a professional in your area.
 There are reputable rating websites (such as YELP) that will help you find professionals that have been recommended by other consumers.

 "Cash only" providers often charge less (up to 50%) than a typical provider-affiliated physician.
 However, you will have to pay for your treatment either before or just after your appointment, and typically balances must be paid in full.
 Billing statements are not mailed since they are collected in person.
 If you own an existing HSA, you can tax-deduct the cost of treatment.
 HSA plans may require you to initially submit the claim to receive the negotiated cost reductions.
 Within a few weeks, a negotiated bill will be sent.

-However, if you build up a long-term relationship with a physician, alternative billing arrangements may be able to be arranged.
+However, if you build a long-term relationship with a physician, alternative billing arrangements may be able to be arranged.
 There are also provider service locators that can help you find a list of specialists in your area that may be willing to accept new patients.
 These resources are constantly updated, so there could be changes from just a few months ago.
 In some situations, "discount cards" may be accepted, although the typical savings is only about 10%-20%.
 Generally, you should not pay for these cards.
 Often, telemarketing companies attempt to sell them online and via email.

 These types of policies will help you maintain major medical benefits until you become eligible for an SEP (mentioned earlier) or the next Open Enrollment.
 Once your Marketplace policy is effective, you may resume coverage for your specific needs.
 Naturally, you should still continue treatment, if possible, for any conditions you have, despite your existing healthcare plan not covering them.
 If a scheduled premium is not paid, you may not be able to reinstate the policy, and may be forced to pay for treatment out-of-pocket, until the next Open Enrollment.

 Important Note: If you voluntarily terminate a compliant plan, and purchase a short-term policy, you will have to wait until the next Open Enrollment to sign up for a policy that guarantees to cover your pre-existing conditions.
 This situation often occurs when initially a cheap temporary plan is quite appealing, but then the realization of excluded benefits is realized.
 "Limited benefit" plans may be available, but they often charge an application fee, and are not considered major medical coverage.
 Several supplement and and ancillary plans are offered, but large gaps in coverage will likely occur.
 Often, there is a daily maximum benefit for many in-hospital and surgery expenses.